exercism/docs/building/tracks/practice-exercises.md

 - `.meta/config.json`: contains meta information on the exercise (required)
 - `.meta/design.md`: describe the design of the exercise (optional)

+### Approach files

+These files describe approaches for the exercise.

+- `.approaches/introduction.md`: introduction to the most common approaches for the exercise (optional)
+- `.approaches/config.json`: metadata for the approaches (optional)
+- `.approaches/<approach-slug>/content.md`: description of the approach (optional)
+- `.approaches/<approach-slug>/snippet.txt`: snippet showcasing the approach (optional)

 ### Exercise files

 The language-specific files, like the implementation and test files.
 The names of these files are track-specific.